linode/docs/docs/kubernetes/how-to-install-the-linode-block-storage-csi-driver/index.md

     kubectl version
     {{</ note >}}

-Using either the Linode Kubernetes Engine or Terraform methods above will install both the Linode Block Storage CSI Driver and and the `linode` secret token described below as part of their deployment methods automattically.
+Using either the Linode Kubernetes Engine or Terraform methods above will install both the Linode Block Storage CSI Driver and and the `linode` secret token described below as part of their deployment methods automatically.
 See the [Deploying Persistent Volume Claims with the Linode Block Storage CSI Driver](/docs/kubernetes/deploy-volumes-with-the-linode-block-storage-csi-driver) guide for the next steps for working with Persistent Volume Claims.

-However, deploying a Kubernetes cluster with kubeadmn will **not** install the CSI Driver, and you will want to follow the instructions below.
+However, deploying a Kubernetes cluster with kubeadm will **not** install the CSI Driver, and you will want to follow the instructions below.

 ## Installing the CSI Driver
 ### Create a Kubernetes Secret